 There is a huge possibility that it will seem like a conflict of interest since it has to compete with the same companies in the market.
 But Samsung has taken a different approach in this regard too.
 It has branched out into subsidiaries as Samsung Display and Samsung SDI.

 According to the Korean Publication ETA news, Samsung Display is going to build the world’s largest OLED plant on manufacturing displays for Apple iPhones and other devices.
-The company has united with Qualcomm for the FinFET technology which is used in making 10-nm processors that are much more powerful and performance-efficient than the current 14-nm processors.
+The company has united with Qualcomm for the FinFET technology which is used in making 10-nm processors.
+Such Processors are much more powerful and performance-efficient than the current 14-nm processors.

-The company is rumoured to be working on solid-state batteries which have the ability to massively cut down the risk of explosion in comparison to the present lithium-ion batteries.
+The company is rumoured to be working on solid-state batteries which have the ability to massively cut down the risk of explosion.

-While Apple might be ruling the smartphone market in terms of valuation, the rate at which Samsung is progressing, it will soon become the giant of smartphone suppliers.
+Apple rules the smartphone market in terms of valuation but Samsung may soon become the giant of smartphone suppliers.